 Team Fortress 2 In-depth Tips

 You know the basics of Team Fortress 2, like what every class can do and what they can't do, but haven't yet grasped how to use them in all the different situations?
 You might be a decent player individually, but still the opposing team manages to grab the victory time after another?
 You've come to the right place.
-This page doesn't try to teach everything there is to know about Team Fortress 2, but it'll at least sum up the most useful and creative tricks and strategies I've come across after first starting to play during the beta.
+This page doesn't try to teach everything there is to know about Team Fortress 2, but it'll at least sum up the most useful and creative tricks and strategies I've learned during the beta period.
 If you aren't yet familiar with even the basic strategies involved in Team Fortress 2, I suggest reading the guide at GameAlmighty.com.
 Penny Arcade also has a very useful tip for you.
-The guide is sometimes being updated with more tips and imagery, so keep an eye out for new content.
+At the moment, the guide is constantly being updated with more tips and imagery, so keep an eye out for new content.

 Coordinating the team as a whole is perhaps the most important aspect of winning the game, but even two people can be a pretty effective team in most situations.
 Plus two people is easier to coordinate than three or twelve, so I'll start from here.